The Building Regulations process explained

 - Common building projects (on our website)

-- Interactive house tool and common building projects on the Planning Portal website
+- Interactive house tool - on the Planning Portal website

 2. Make a Building Regulations Application